 TRUS-guided prostate biopsy has become a common procedure since the advent of PSA testing.
 Rectal bleeding is acknowledged as one of its common side effects.
-While this is usually mild and self-limiting, it can potentially be deadly.
-Debate exists as to the risk presented by anticoagulant/antiplatelet use at the time of biopsy although overall, the evidence appears to favour continuing such medications.
-Other RFs are also well described.
-Patients and practitioners need to be aware of the RFs for the development of rectal bleeding following prostate biopsy, the potential severity of such bleeding and most importantly, the appropriate measures required to manage it.
-We advocate early consultation with the Colorectal/Gastroenterology and Interventional Radiology services and a progressive, stepwise approach to its management, starting with resuscitation and conservative tamponade measures, moving to endoscopic haemostasis (injection/banding/clipping) +/- radiological (embolization) +/- transanal surgical methods depending on the clinical scenario, available resources, practitioner preference and success of previous attempted corrective measures (see Figure 4).
+While this is usually mild and selflimiting, it can potentially be deadly.
+Debate exists as to the risk presented by anticoagulant/antiplatelet use at the time of biopsy, although overall, the evidence appears to favour continuing such medications.
+Other RFs are also well-described.
+Patients and practitioners need to be aware of the RFs for the development of rectal bleeding following prostate biopsy, the potential severity of such bleeding, and most importantly, the appropriate measures required to manage it.
+We advocate early consultation with the colorectal/gastroenterology and interventional radiology services and a progressive, stepwise approach to its management, starting with resuscitation and conservative tamponade measures, moving to endoscopic hemostasis (injection/banding/clipping) $\pm$ radiological (embolization) $\pm$ transanal surgical methods depending on the clinical scenario, available resources, practitioner preference, and success of previous attempted corrective measures (Fig. 4).